oernster/EDColonisationAsst/README.md

 If you have cloned the repository and want to build or run EDCA from source (backend/frontend dev, tests, installer builds), see:

 - [`DEVELOPMENT_README.md`](DEVELOPMENT_README.md:1)

+Elite Dangerous is a trademark of Frontier Developments plc.
+This tool is not affiliated with Frontier.